Analytics & Reporting Guide

 - Export button -- downloads an Excel report of your analytics

-- Tab navigation -- a row of tabs just below the header
+- Tab navigation -- a row of tabs below the header

-The seven tabs are:
+The eight tabs are:

 | Tab | What it covers |